 4. Regularly revisit your plan

-“Your life circumstances may change, or your financial goals could shift,” she says.
-“You’ll feel much more confident that your investments are doing their job if you review them regularly with your advisor.”
+“You’ll feel much more confident that your investments are doing their job if you review them regularly.”